Two-Qubit Module Based on Phonon-Coupled Ge Hole-Spin Qubits: Design, Fabrication, and Readout at 1-4 K

 \subsection{Link Budget and Readout Fidelity}

-To validate the feasibility of single-shot readout at elevated temperatures ($1$--$4$~K), we perform a link budget calculation estimating the integration time, $\tau_m$, required to achieve a readout fidelity of $\mathcal{F} \geq 95\%$.
-Unlike millikelvin operation, the primary noise contribution at $4$~K is the system noise temperature, dominated by the thermal noise of the device and the noise equivalent temperature of the cryogenic amplifier chain.
-We conservatively estimate a total system noise temperature $T_{\text{sys}} \approx 8$~K (comprising $\approx 4$~K device noise and $\approx 4$~K added noise from the LNA and cabling).
+To make the readout assumptions explicit, we estimate the integration time $\tau_m$ required to reach a target single-shot readout fidelity $\mathcal{F} \geq 95\%$ under representative RF-reflectometry conditions at $1$--$4~\mathrm{K}$.
+This calculation should be read as a link-budget estimate, not as a device-specific prediction or an experimentally demonstrated fidelity.
+Unlike millikelvin operation, the primary noise contribution at $4~\mathrm{K}$ is the system noise temperature, dominated by the thermal noise of the device and the noise-equivalent temperature of the cryogenic amplifier chain.
+For a conservative baseline, we take a total system noise temperature $T_{\text{sys}} \approx 8~\mathrm{K}$, comprising approximately $4~\mathrm{K}$ device noise and approximately $4~\mathrm{K}$ added noise from the LNA and cabling.

 For dispersive RF readout, the signal-to-noise ratio (SNR) relates to the reflected signal power difference $\Delta P_{\text{sig}}$ (the effective signal power contrasting the two qubit states) and the integration time $\tau_m$ via: